Chart Color Schemes

 Jindalee is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Jindalee's dwelling structure, as per the latest Census, was 98.8% houses and 1.2% other dwellings.
-In comparison, Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Jindalee stood at 16.1%, with mortgaged dwellings at 64.2% and rented ones at 19.7%.
-The median monthly mortgage repayment was $2,383, higher than Perth metro's $1,898.
-Median weekly rent in Jindalee was $425, compared to Perth metro's $350.
-Nationally, Jindalee's mortgage repayments were significantly higher at $2,383 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Jindalee, as per the latest Census, 98.8% of dwellings were houses with 1.2% being other types such as semi-detached homes, apartments, or 'other' dwellings.
+In contrast, Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Jindalee was at 16.1%, with mortgaged properties at 64.2% and rented ones at 19.7%.
+The median monthly mortgage repayment in the area was $2,383, exceeding Perth metro's average of $1,907.
+The median weekly rent in Jindalee was $425, higher than Perth metro's $350.
+Nationally, Jindalee's mortgage repayments were significantly higher at $2,383 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing